Chart Color Schemes

 Braybrook displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Braybrook, as evaluated at the Census conducted on 29 August 2016, comprised 47.3% houses and 52.7% other dwellings.
-In comparison, Melbourne metropolitan area had 67.9% houses and 32.1% other dwellings.
-Home ownership in Braybrook was at 20.5%, with the remainder being mortgaged (32.8%) or rented (46.7%).
-The median monthly mortgage repayment in Braybrook was $1,952, lower than Melbourne's average of $2,000.
-Median weekly rent in Braybrook was $350, compared to Melbourne's $390.
-Nationally, Braybrook's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.
+In Braybrook, as per the latest Census evaluation, 47.3% of dwellings were houses, with the remaining 52.7% comprising semi-detached homes, apartments, and other types of dwellings.
+In contrast, Melbourne metropolitan area had 67.9% houses and 32.1% other dwellings.
+Home ownership in Braybrook was at 20.5%, with mortgaged dwellings at 32.8% and rented ones at 46.7%.
+The median monthly mortgage repayment in Braybrook was $1,952, lower than Melbourne's $2,000.
+The median weekly rent was $350 compared to Melbourne's $390.
+Nationally, Braybrook's mortgage repayments were higher than the average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing